First Community Credit Union 36- and 60-Month CDs Are Now Rate Leaders

-Over the weekend, First Community Credit Union (First Community CU) raised the rates on two of its long-term CDs: 72-month (3.75% APY) and 60-month (3.50% APY).
+Missouri-based First Community Credit Union (First Community) is currently offering 5.00% APY on its 36-month and 60-month CDs.
 The minimum deposit for either CD is $500, with no stated balance cap.

-The CDs are also available as IRAs (Traditional, Roth, CESA), earning the same APYs with the same funding requirements.
+The CDs are also available as IRAs (Traditional, Roth, CESA), earning the same APYs with the same deposit requirements.

 As stated on the Rates and Service Charges page, the Early Withdrawal Penalty reads as follows:

 For accounts of 36 months or more, the penalty is

 equal to 365 days’ dividends on the amount withdrawn.

 The Rates and Service Charges page also states,

 As an added benefit, when an account is an IRA and the IRA owner is over the age of 59 ½, the Credit Union will allow the owner to make a change in term and rate of the IRA investments once per account number during a 365-day period without incurring a penalty for early withdrawal.